 5.2.2 authentication metadata: the metadata that carries metadata necessary for authentication of the content optionally including provenance information

+5.2.3 authentication result: the output of an authentication verification process indicating whether media content, metadata, provenance information or related trust information has been successfully verified.

+5.2.4 authentication status: information presented to an application, player, receiver or user interface describing the result or availability of media authentication verification.

-5.2.3 authentication verifier: the entity responsible for verifying the authenticity of content
+5.2.5 authentication verifier: the entity responsible for verifying the authenticity of content

-5.2.4 certificate infrastructure: a comprehensive network that creates, manages, stores, and distributes the digital certificates and public-private key pairs
+5.2.6 certificate infrastructure: a comprehensive network that creates, manages, stores, and distributes the digital certificates and public-private key pairs